Michelle Legge

 • Token: LDO

-Lido stands as a pioneering decentralized liquid staking platform, recognized for its enduring popularity with a staggering TVL exceeding $10.2 billion.
-Although Lido's genesis was intertwined with Ethereum, it now offers staking capabilities for both MATIC and SOL as well.
-Previously, users could stake Polkadot and Kusama with Lido but unfortunately as of early 2023, this is no longer available.
+Lido stands as a pioneering decentralized liquid staking platform, recognized for its enduring popularity with a staggering TVL exceeding $20 billion.
+Although Lido's genesis was intertwined with Ethereum, it now supports four additional chains.

 For the cryptocurrencies that remain supported, Lido's process is straightforward.
 Simply pick your preferred cryptocurrency for staking, connect your wallet, and specify the desired staking amount.
-Upon staking your cryptocurrency, you'll receive tokens representing your staked assets—these tokens can be either stETH, stMATIC, or stSTOL, depending on your staked crypto.
+Upon staking your cryptocurrency, you'll receive tokens representing your staked assets, for example, stETH for ETH.

 These tokens are versatile and can be utilized across various DeFi protocols.
 Whether you aim to provide liquidity, employ them as collateral for loans, or deposit them to earn yields, Lido empowers you to maximize the benefits of non-custodial staking without compromising liquidity.